Real Talk for Real Teachers with Dr. Becky Bailey and special guest Christiaan Baarsma

 - 1:18 Definition of punishment and downsides to punishment

-- 4:15 Christian’s role at the school and introduction to Conscious Discipline
+- 4:15 Christiaan’s role at the school and introduction to Conscious Discipline

-- 5:56 How Christian began the process of shifting from punishment to discipline
+- 5:56 How Christiaan began the process of shifting from punishment to discipline

 - 7:19 From “punishment room” to “connection room”